 Govt to infuse Rs16b in irrigation project

-May 31, 2015-The government will invest Rs16 billion for the implementation of the third phase of the Mahakali Irrigation Project.
+The government will invest Rs16 billion for the implementation of the third phase of the Mahakali Irrigation Project.

 The amount, which will be used for survey, design and cannel construction, comes from the $1 billion (Rs 102.4 billion) Indian line of credit.
 “Work on the survey has already begun,” said Irrigation Minister NP Saud.
 “The contract procedure has started for the preliminary survey.”